sferik/twitter-ruby/README.md

 ```

 `Twitter::User` previously had a method called `#url`, which returned the URL
 to the user's website.
-The URL is now accessible via the `#website` method.
+This URL is now accessible via the `#website` method.

 These methods are aliased to `#uri`, for users who prefer that nomenclature.
 This clobbers the `Twitter::List#uri` method, which previously returned the